-- 8. Sensitize the selected test paths; that is, design input values to cause the software to do the equivalent of traversing the selected paths (by hand). - Record the expected outcome for each test.
-Expected results are specified in FTM. - 10.
+- 7. Select the test paths (automated by FTM). - 8.
+Sensitize the selected test paths; that is, design input values to cause the software to do the equivalent of traversing the selected paths (by hand). - Record the expected outcome for each test.
+Expected results are specified in FTM.
 Confirm the path (automated by FTM).
-The prime path coverage criterion (Ammann et al. 2003) is applied to traverse the model's paths.
+The prime path coverage criterion [3] is applied to traverse the model's paths.